 Here is the Orlando real estate price appreciation graph by Zillow.
 It shows us the current home price appreciation forecast of 3.2% till Sep 2020.

-The median home value in Orlando is $241,800 on Zillow.com.
-Orlando home values have gone up 7.7% over the past year and Zillow’s Orlando real estate market prediction is that the prices will rise 4.5% in 2020.
-The median list price per square foot in Orlando is $153, which is higher than the Orlando-Kissimmee-Sanford Metro average of $147.
-The median price of homes currently listed in Orlando is $285,000 while the median price of homes that sold is $250,500.
-The median rent price in Orlando is $1,595, which is the same as the Orlando-Kissimmee-Sanford Metro median of $1,595.
+The median list price per square foot in Orlando is $158, which is higher than the Orlando-Kissimmee-Sanford Metro average of $150.
+The median price of homes currently for sale in Orlando is $289,000 while the median price of homes that have been sold is $244,800.

 Orlando Housing Market Forecast 2019 – 2021

-Check this page each quarter for updates to the Orlando Real Estate Market Forecast.
+Check this page each quarter for updates to the Orlando, FL Real Estate Market Forecast.